 Salary model specific formulas

-Salary model specific formulas are listed below the basic data.
+Define salary model specific formulas below the basic data.

 Basis of pay